-E-government is increasingly important and the high rate of failure can be interpreted as an indication of its complexity.
-A more comprehensive and dynamic view of this phenomenon is required.
 The literature emerging today recognizes that there is a dynamic interaction between information technologies and the social structures around them.
 These more holistic approaches have been called the ensemble view of technology (Orlikowski & Iacono, 2001).
 The ensemble view establishes that information technologies are not only the physical artifacts, but also the social relations around those artifacts.
-The technology is only one component of a more complex socio-technical system (Kling & Lamb, 2000; Kraemer, Dutton, & Northrop, 1980; Mumford, 2000).
+The technology is only one component of a more complex sociotechnical system (Kling & Lamb, 2000; Kraemer et al., 1980; Mumford, 2000; Pasmore, 1988).
 Other components can include commitment, training, and policies, among others (Kling & Schacchi, 1982).
+This complexity can partially explain the low rate of success of e-government initiatives.